-Applying simplified open space planning standards such as an "area to population" ratio (ie 4ha per 1000 people), or a percentage of land area, or allowing developers to determine what open space shall be provided; have been shown as ineffective in delivering a diversity of high quality open spaces opportunities which serve the majority of residents.
+Applying simplified open space planning standards such as an "area to population" ratio (i.e. 4ha per 1000 people), or a percentage of land area, or allowing developers to determine what open space shall be provided; have been shown as ineffective in delivering a diversity of high quality open spaces opportunities which serve the majority of residents.
 A range of different open space types will be suitable for a variety of uses and benefits.
 These include making best use of local natural features such as waterways and encumbered land to extend and connect public open space.
+The distance between residential areas and open space is an important consideration with many areas of Korumburra lacking adequate open space within 400 metres of residential areas.